nolanlawson/css-talk-2022/markdown.md

 ???

-Attribute values tend to be less optimized than attribute names, because attribute names go in things like the hashmap optimization and Bloom filter but attribute values don't.
-This is especially true for selectors that search through an attribute value – this is going to require a slow string search.
+Unlike attribute names, ttribute values don't go in the hashmap or Bloom filter.
+Watch out especially for slow "search" selectors.

-Sibling selectors also tend to be less optimized.
+Sibling selectors tend to be less optimized.
+Non-adjacent selector and generic right-hand-side can cause a lot of matching.

-Pseudos like `:nth-child()` and `:nth-of-type()` tend to be less optimized, although browsers tend to have specific optimizations for common ones like `:hover`.
+Pseudos like `:nth-child()` and `:nth-of-type()` tend to be less optimized, although browsers have specific optimizations for common ones like `:hover` and `:focus`.

 --
 <stamp-text>IT DEPENDS</stamp-text>

 ???

-And just to repeat: this will vary from browser to browser, this could change tomorrow, and it's not perfectly accurate (e.g. some browsers have unique optimizations for common pseudos like `:hover`).
+But remember: this varies from browser to browser, it could change tomorrow, and there are always exceptions.

 ---